xYujiax/serenas-shenanigans/README.md

 ---
-Note: My exploratory data analysis on this dataset can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+### Note: My exploratory data analysis of the power outage dataset used in this project can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Framing the Problem